awsdocs/aws-systems-manager-user-guide/doc_source/ssm-share-modify.md

 ## Stop Sharing a Document \(AWS CLI\)<a name="unshare-using-cli"></a>

-Open the AWS CLI on your local computer and execute the following command to stop sharing a command\.
+Open the AWS CLI on your local computer and run the following command to stop sharing a command\.

 ```
 aws ssm modify-document-permission --name document name --permission-type Share --account-ids-to-remove 'AWS account ID'